rnzaws/404/README.md

 # 404 Not Found

 The service that handles missing resources.
-An example container service.
+An example container service, it only serves a 404.

 Any code, applications, scripts, templates, proofs of concept, documentation and other items are provided for illustration purposes only.